How Culture Shapes Identity and Daily Life

 Understanding Culture and Identity

-Identity is how individuals see themselves and how they are seen by others.
-It includes personality, beliefs, social roles, and sense of belonging.
+Culture consists of shared beliefs, customs, traditions, language, values, and behaviors passed down through family, education, and community.
+Identity reflects how individuals see themselves and how they are perceived by others, encompassing personality, beliefs, social roles, and sense of belonging.

 Cultural Values and Personal Beliefs